Kriechi/Cura-DuetRRFPlugin/README.md

 ## Use

-After you load up a model and it has sliced, click the down arrow button on the "Print to (PrinterName)" button on the lower right hand corner.
+After you load up a model and it has been sliced, click the down arrow button on the "Print to (PrinterName)" button on the lower right hand corner.
 It will upload the gcode file to the SD card and start printing it.
 You can select "Simulate on (PrinterName)" to upload and simulate the print, which returns the simulated print time an the actual printer.
 Or you can just "Upload to (PrinterName)" to copy the gcode to the SD card.

 ## License